Tamagawa numbers and positive rank of elliptic curves: Introduction

 is not the norm of an element of $\bQ(\sqrt{21})$, then $\rk E / F > 0$.
 For instance, let $p$ be a prime with residue degree $2$ and ramification degree $3$ in $F$.
 If $E / \bQ$ is a semistable elliptic curve with split multiplicative reduction at $p$ and good reduction at all other ramified primes in $F$, then the product of Tamagawa numbers is not a norm and so the test predicts that $\rk E / F > 0$. \end{example}

-A natural question that arises is whether the norm relations test is inherently weaker than parity tests.
-In other words, does there exist an example where the norm relations test predicts positive rank, but root number computations do not?
-In \cite[Remark 11]{dok-wier-ev}, the authors observed that they were unable to find a counter-example where the norm relations test succeeds but parity tests fail.
-The main result of this paper proves that such an example does not exist: whenever the norm relations test predicts positive rank, parity tests always do as well.
-This confirms the empirical observation in \cite{dok-wier-ev} and shows that the norm relations test does not extend beyond parity-based predictions.
+A natural question concerns the precise relationship between the norm relations test and parity tests.
+One might ask, for instance, whether there exists an example in which the norm relations test predicts positive rank while root number computations fail to do so.
+In \cite[Remark 11]{dok-wier-ev}, the authors reported that they were unable to identify such an example.
+The principal result of this paper establishes that no such example can exist: whenever the norm relations test predicts positive rank, parity tests necessarily yield the same prediction.
+This confirms the empirical observation in \cite{dok-wier-ev} and demonstrates that the scope of the norm relations test does not extend beyond that of parity-based methods.